Taiwan says two Chinese aircraft crossed Taiwan Strait median line

 Register now for FREE unlimited access to Reuters.com

-TAIPEI, Sept 9 (Reuters) - Two Chinese fighter jets crossed the Taiwan Strait median line, which normally acts as an unofficial barrier between the two sides, on Friday, Taiwan's defence ministry said, as China continues its military activities near the island.
+TAIPEI, Sept 12 (Reuters) - Two Chinese aircraft on Monday crossed the median line of the Taiwan Strait, which normally serves as an unofficial barrier between the two sides, Taiwan's defence ministry said, as Beijing continues its military manoeuvres near the island.

 Register now for FREE unlimited access to Reuters.com